TeamGloomy/TeamGloomy.github.io/pages/mydoc/skr_pro_pins.md

 tags: []
 keywords:
 last_updated: 15/01/2021
-summary: "SKR Pro v1.1 and v1.2 Pin Names"
+summary: "The pin names of the SKR Pro v1.1 and v1.2 in the firmware"
 sidebar: mydoc_sidebar
 permalink: skr_pro_pins.html
 folder: mydoc